Spirostomum: Habitat and ecology

 Organisms from the genus Spirostomum are commonly found worldwide in diverse aquatic habitats such as fresh or brackish (low salinity) water environments in the nutrient-rich sediment deposits located at the bottom of the water bodies.
 Due to debris accumulation, biofilm, and low oxygen transport, these deposits result in microaerophilic or anaerobic conditions so the genus experiences hypoxia and even anoxia daily.
 However, due to evidence of the presence of the rhodoquinol dependent fumarate reduction pathway, an anaerobic pathway, these organisms have the capability of respiring under oxygen-depleted and anoxic conditions.

 They are considered large ciliate bacterivores and are also capable of feeding on microflagellates; they are among the top consumers of prokaryotic microbes in biofilms.
 In a study conducted by Matthew Spencer and Philip H. Warren (1996), Spirostomum ambiguum was found to be more plentiful in high-energy systems in comparison to low-energy systems.
 Due to their relatively large size, it was found that they do not deal with predation by other species present in the culture in the lab setup.
 However, this genus is prey for bigger and more complex organisms sharing their habitat.
-They are placed near the top of the functional food chain amongst predatory protozoa and microcrustacean.
+They are placed near the top of the functional food chain amongst predatory protozoa and microcrustacea.

 Description

-Morphology/anatomy
+Morphology and anatomy

 Spirostomum is a medium to large worm-like (vermiform) elongated ciliate, ranging from around 150 μm to 4 mm and is large enough to be confused with small helminths.
 It moves by gliding slowly over or swimming freely above the substrate.
 It possesses tubular or somewhat flattened bodies, with colours ranging from a faint brown or yellow, to green.
 The organism is bound externally by a thin layer of ectoplasm while the endoplasm consists of large vacuoles separated by a mesh of fluid protoplasm.
 Cells are often hosts of prokaryotic and eukaryotic symbionts.